 The higher the deviance R2, the better the model fits your data.
 Deviance R2 is always between 0% and 100%.

 Deviance R2 always increases when you add additional predictors to a model.
 For example, the best 5-predictor model will always have an R2 that is at least as high as the best 4-predictor model.
 Therefore, deviance R2 is most useful when you compare models of the same size.

 Deviance R2 is just one measure of how well the model fits the data.
-Even when a model has a high R2, you should check the residual plots and goodness-of-fit tests to assess how well a model fits the data.
+Even when a model has a high R2, you should check the residual plots to assess how well the model fits the data.

 You can use a fitted line plot to graphically illustrate different deviance R2 values.
 The first plot illustrates a model that explains approximately 96% of the deviance in the response.
 The second plot illustrates a model that explains about 60% of the deviance in the response.
 The more deviance that a model explains, the closer the data points fall to the curve.
 Theoretically, if a model could explain 100% of the deviance, the fitted values would always equal the observed values and all of the data points would fall on the curve.